FAQs

 What are the class sizes like?
 Do you record lectures?

 There are on average between 16-19 students in our language classes.
 We have a maximum of 23 students in a class for language work.
-But the third-hour language class is usually smaller so that it can be used for more intensive oral work or other small-group activities.
+But the oral language class is usually smaller so that it can be used for more intensive oral work or other small-group activities.
 Class size can rise to 25 for seminars in culture modules.
 The only large-group lectures take place in first year; there can be between 30 and 70+ students in these lectures.
 Lectures are recorded, but seminars usually are not recorded.

 What resources do you have to practice languages?

 We have language lab facilities in 301 Glossop Road, a purpose-built learning support and self-study centre.
 Our students are very active in language-based volunteering activities.
-We also draw on the many Erasmus and other exchange students studying in Sheffield who take part in tandem-learning exchanges with our students, or they get involved in many of the language-based activities organized by our engaged and enthusiastic student language societies, e.g., concerts, plays, language walks in the Peak District, trips abroad, food evenings, academic talks by visiting writers, artists and scholars, etc. We are very proud of the distinctive and dynamic language communities that we build around our language programmes.
+We also draw on the many exchange students studying in Sheffield who take part in tandem-learning exchanges with our students, or they get involved in many of the language-based activities organized by our engaged and enthusiastic student language societies, e.g., concerts, plays, language walks in the Peak District, trips abroad, food evenings, academic talks by visiting writers, artists and scholars, etc. We are very proud of the distinctive and dynamic language communities that we build around our language programmes.

 What sort of topics can we study for the optional modules?

 The range is vast.
 We have particular expertise in optional modules dealing with post-colonial languages and cultures in the Caribbean, Latin America, north and West Africa, and Eurasia.
 But we also offer modules spanning centuries of European culture from the Enlightenment to today.
-The subjects studied include literature, cinema, art, society, linguistics, music, politics, and philosophy.
+The subjects studied include literature, art, society, linguistics, music, politics, and philosophy.
 As a result, you can usually map out a pathway in a given subject area (e.g., cinema or history) across your languages and across the years of your degree, if this is what you want to do.

 Some of the modules on the website are available in multiple years of the degree.
 Once you've chosen a module in one year is it then unavailable to take later?